VzBoT3D/docs/docs/vz-other/goliath/index.md

 ### Tips for VzBoT Alu printhead

 - There are 3 positions you can use for the heatblock since there are 3 screws/standoffs.
 So you can rotate the heatblock to your need
-- On the Vz-Printhead, you can either send the nichrome wire to the back, under the printhead, or, send it on the right or left side in the front.
-Sending to the right will keep the "natural" bend of the wire.

 - You can add a heat insulation sleeve if you like to give more protection of the nichrome wire that sticks out:
 - If you run the Vz-Hextrudort CNC version with the Vz-Printhead, the PTFE tube between Goliath and Hextrudort should be 22mm long
 - Make sure everything is tighten properly and once you have it mounted and ready, do 2-3 heat cycle then tight the nozzle to between 1.2-1.4 nm (If you do not have a torque wrench, make sure you do not overtight the nozzle to damage thread on the copper heat block)